-Pennsylvania requires their utility companies to offer net metering to the owners of solar systems.
+Pennsylvania requires its utility companies to offer net metering to the owners of solar systems.
 That means excess electricity produced by a grid-tied system will be compensated by a credit equal to the retail rate for that amount of electricity.

 Pennsylvania sets a cap for grid-tied systems, though it varies depending on the type of system installed.
 Residential solar systems cannot exceed 50 kW.
 Non-residential systems cannot exceed 3 megawatts (MW).
-Micro-grid and emergency systems are capped at 5 MW.
+Microgrid and emergency systems are capped at 5 MW.

 Should you end up with additional credits, you can roll them over from month to month.
-However, after the year-end (which typically is June), depending on your Utility you may be compensated for remaining credits at the wholesale rate or the retail rate Some Utilities such as PPL will even pay you in the form of a check for excess kWh generated over the course of a year and pays the “price to compare” on your PPL electric statement.
+However, after the year-end (which typically is June), depending on your Utility, you may be compensated for remaining credits at the wholesale rate or the retail rate Some Utilities such as PPL will even pay you in the form of a check for excess kWh generated over the course of a year and pays the “price to compare” on your PPL electric statement.